National Endangered Skills and Trade Show

 Heritage trades + youth = INNOVATION

-The National Endangered Skills and Trades festival aims to raise awareness for the need for a new training model in the traditional trades.
+The National Endangered Skills and Trades show aims to raise awareness for the need for a new training model in the traditional trades.
 Training for these trades was once possible, but currently no longer fits within the Australian trades apprenticeship structure.
 These include trades like bookbinders, blacksmiths, clockmakers, and even locksmiths who cut and create antique locks and keys by hand, as well as calligraphers and illuminators who make their paints and ink from pigments.
 Not only traders working in traditional products but training for bicycle makers for wheelchairs, Printmakers using innovative methods, scientific glass-blowers for new research glassware.

 Sixteen years ago in June of 2003, the National Museum of Australia launched its traveling exhibition “Rare Trades.”
 It followed the stories of six people from across Australia who maintain the tools and hand skills of endangered classic and unconventional trades in a predominately digital age.
 Each of these stories emphasised the beauty of working with the hands to transform raw materials into beautiful and functional objects.
 Endangered Heritage Pty Ltd also recognises the need for traditional hand skills as, without them, they would not be able to provide their quality services.

 Worldwide there are innumerable self-taught enthusiasts, Masters, National Treasures, Artists Guilds, Clubs, and Associations working to preserve skills at risk of being lost.
 Endangered Heritage hopes to bring the public’s attention to these groups and the lucrative secure employment these trades offer.